 Counseling: healing and exploring

 Counseling is the intertwining of exploration and healing.
 In order to heal, you have to explore; in order to explore, you have to heal.
 I have a five pointed view of healing which involves somatic, energetic, meditative, psychodynamic and spiritual aspects.
-I know that sounds like a lot; what this basically means is that there are a number of ways to view your healing process, and that I am versed in a group of ways rather than just one.
+There are a number of ways to view your healing process; I am versed in a group of methods rather than just one.